mkfares/az-700-certification/README.md

 # AZ-700: Designing and Implementing Microsoft Azure Networking Solutions - Exam Study Guide
-This study guide is based on the November 23, 2021 exam update.
+This exam study guide is based on the update of November 23, 2021.

 ---